Frank J. Van Dyke: State representative

 In 1942, Van Dyke decided to run for a District 19 seat the Oregon House of Representatives, representing Jackson County.
-While William M. McAllister of Medford also file as Republicans, no Democrats joined the race.
+While William M. McAllister of Medford also filed as a Republican, no Democrats joined the race.
 Because there were two seats in House District 19, political parties were able to nominate two candidates in the primary election so both Van Dyke and McAllister were advanced to the general election.
 Since there were no Democrats in the field, Van Dyke and McAllister won the two District 19 seats in the general election.

 However, Van Dyke had volunteered for service in the Army in early 1942.
 In the fall, he was called up for duty and sent to Camp Roberts in California for officer training.
-This meant he was not available to take his seat when the legislative session open on January 11, 1943.
+This meant he was not available to take his seat when the legislative session opened on January 11, 1943.

-Oregon law gave Jackson County commissioners the responsibility of filling Van Dyke’s seat.
+Oregon law gave Jackson County commissioners the responsibility of filling Van Dyke's seat.
 They appointed Republican Fred C. Homes to serve as representative pro tem until Van Dyke was available to take his seat in the legislature.
-In late January 1943, the Army discharged Van Dyke due to knee injury.
+In late January 1943, the Army discharged Van Dyke due to a knee injury.
 Homes served in the Oregon House from the opening of the session through February 4.
 Van Dyke was sworn in as a state representative by Chief Justice John O. Bailey on February 5, 1943.
 After being sworn in, Speaker of the House William McAllister appointed Van Dyke to the revision of law, public institutions, administration and reorganization, health and public morals, irrigation, and mining committees.
 He served until the end of the session, which was adjourned on March 10.

 In 1944, Van Dyke announced his decision to run for re-election in House District 19.
 When Van Dyke filed for the nomination, he was joined by two other Republican candidates, O. H. Bengtson and Robert F. Kyle, both of Medford.
 No Democrats filed in District 19.